 I have made this custard pie with and without pre-baking the crust before filling, and it comes out delicious both ways.
 Pre-baking will take a bit longer, but it will also provide an even flakier crust.
 Here’s how to do it:

-3. Line crust with foil and fill with pie weights.
+- Prick bottom all over with a fork, line with parchment or foil and fill with pie weights.

 Storing this Recipe for Blueberry Peach Pie